Treatment for Peripheral Artery Disease in Houston

 - Coldness or numbness of the legs and feet

 - Cramping of the hips, thighs, or calf muscles

-- Difficulty in healing from minor wounds of the legs or feet
+- Difficulty in healing from minor leg or foot wounds

 - Burning or aching sensations of the feet